alexirpan/alexirpan.github.io/research.md

 Report: [PDF](/public/research/sublinear-algorithms-optimization.pdf)

-A summary of papers detailing algorithms for solving SDPs and learning perceptrons/SVMs in sublinear time, assuming a RAM model.
-Key ideas: describe optimization as a max-min game, then sample entries using multiplicative weights, in a way such that the update is an unbiased estimator of the update from the standard algorithm.
+A summary of papers detailing algorithms for solving SDPs and learning perceptrons/SVMs in sublinear time.
+Each paper uses a similar approach: describe the optimization problem as a max-min game, then sample entries from the data matrix using multiplicative weights.
+The sampled entries are used to compute an unbiased estimator of the update each iteration.
+Tons of concentration inequalities glue it all into a sublinear run-time bound.

 ---------------------------------------------

 <p></p>

-Integrating Monte Carlo Tree Search with Reinforcement Learning
+**Integrating Monte Carlo Tree Search with Reinforcement Learning**

 *Alex Irpan, mentored by John Schulman*